besn0847/ethereum-app/tutorials/tutor1.md

 # Tutorial 1 : Transfer funds between Ether accounts

 ## Pre-requisites
-First make sure, you have a vanilla environment in place following the procedure [here](https://github.com/besn0847/ethereum-app/blob/master/README.md).
-You should have 1 Ether accounts (*0xefd51a97214bf1578a8bbfbbcaf641d74fb7c307*) with 100 Ethers loaded onto it if you did not mine at all.
+First, make sure you have a vanilla environment in place following the procedure [here](https://github.com/besn0847/ethereum-app/blob/master/README.md).
+You should have 1 Ether account (*0xefd51a97214bf1578a8bbfbbcaf641d74fb7c307*) with 100 Ethers loaded onto it if you did not mine at all yet.
 But don't worry we will check this.

 ## Steps covered in the tutorial
 We will perform the following actions in our tutorial :